moverval/dw-manager/CONTRIBUTING.md

 We accept Pull Requests that are matching our standards and face in the same direction how we are designing this project.
 To ensure that a Pull Request will be accepted, contact the maintainers on the discord, the project was designed for.

+**Never send pull requests to the master branch.
+Please create for every new feature or bug a new branch that you want to get merged.
+We do not accept direct pull requests!**